IBM/cache-IoT-data-for-Carbon-UI/README.md

 ![alt-text](https://github.ibm.com/Tony-Melo1/UI-server/blob/master/public/Endpoint.png "Example endpoint")

 ### Cache
 This class is what is used as our data store for anything retrieved from our APIs.
-In order to refresh the data store, you can hit 127.0.0.1:3000/cache with a PUT request with a request body of the following format:
+In order to refresh the data store, you can hit 127.0.0.1:3000/cache with a POST request with a request body of the following format:
 ```
 {
-collectionID: Number (must correspond to an existing collection we'll be caching data for)
+"collectionID": String (must correspond to an existing collection we'll be caching data for)
-data: (NOT REQUIRED, simply leave it empty and the API with fill it with data, or you could pass data with the same schema)
 }
 ```
 The data for that collection will map every endpoint path to its corresponding API response.